 The well-known ‘beer belly’ is proof of what a little too much beer can do.

-Studies have shown that a moderate amount of alcohol can be beneficial for our health, but unfortunately it is also concentrated source of calories and beer is no exception.
+Studies have shown that a moderate amount of alcohol can be beneficial for our health, but unfortunately, it is also a concentrated source of calories and beer is no exception.